 Outsole is Vibram Evo and it’s another thing I like about these boots.
 The sole is firm and amortizes shocks well but its firmness doesn’t make my feet ache after all day – seems a bit flexible and adaptable.
 During our winter hike in Tatra mountains I also observed that, compared to Bartosz’s “way of hiking”, I was slipping on the snow much less often than he did.
 I’m not sure if soles of my boots are better or it’s just me being more agile 😉

-Some additional elements I find useful in Lowa Renegade GTX Mid boots are: comfortable padded tongue, collar which holds the ankle well and full-length nylon stabilizer.
+Some additional elements I find useful in Lowa Renegade GTX Mid boots are comfortable padded tongue, a collar which holds the ankle well and full-length nylon stabilizer.

 What I don’t like about the shoes is their price – they cost 600 PLN (about 155 USD).
 I bought mine at Decathlon because they were a bit cheaper than in other shops.
 Out of curiosity, I checked their price in a few American online shops – the price soars to 230 USD!
 That’s quite a lot for a hiking boots...